2022 Japanese Grand Prix: Race report

+Verstappen secured the 2022 title with a win in Japan, where Honda branding returned to the cars using their power units.

 Before the race started, voice actress, singer and narrator Nana Mizuki sang the Japanese national anthem.
 The race started at 14:00 local time on 9 October 2022 under torrential rain (which was the reason for so many incidents in the race) and was red-flagged on lap 2 after Ferrari driver Carlos Sainz Jr. lost control exiting the hairpin of the opening lap and aquaplaned into the barriers.
 A recovery vehicle was immediately dispatched, with several drivers passing the tractor at speed under double-yellow flags on the second lap.
 Alex Albon also retired due to a collision with Kevin Magnussen which caused damage to his radiator.

 The race resumed at 16:15 local time behind the safety car.
 Only twenty-eight laps were completed before the race was curtailed due to it passing the three-hour time limit, with Verstappen taking his twelfth victory of the season.
 Leclerc, who finished second on track, was given a five-second penalty for cutting the final chicane whilst defending from Pérez in third, which demoted him to third behind Pérez.
 This, combined with the win, meant that Verstappen took the Championship title, leading Pérez by 113 points and Leclerc by 114 points, with 112 points still available.
+Nicholas Latifi would also score his final F1 points, before eventually leaving at the end of the 2022 season.